 When a business is small, finding ways to bring in business usually falls on the business owner’s shoulders.
-But business owners often don’t have much experience in marketing or selling.
-If you’re a startup or an existing business that’s looking for more ways to grow your customer base, these strategies will help.
+But business owners often have little experience in marketing or selling.
+If you’re a startup or an existing business that’s looking for more ways to grow your customer base, these strategies could help.

 1. Develop a plan for customer acquisition

 Next, think about how the typical buyer normally finds products or services like yours.
 What circles do they travel in?
 Are they active in social media?
-Who are they likely to listen to or where do they look when they want to buy your type of product or service.
+Who are they likely to listen to?
+Where do they look when they want to buy your type of product or service?
 What could you do to get referrals and recommendations from those sources?
 Write all this information down and look for patterns.
-Then, to get more customers, plan ways to put yourself and your information where the people in your target market can find it when they are ready to buy.
+Then, to get more customers, plan ways to put yourself and your information where the people in your target market can find it when they’re ready to buy.

 Don’t try to sell to them on their social media feeds.
 Instead, try to develop relationships with potential customers.
 Retweet or comment on their posts.
-Mention them if appropriate in your own social media posts (ie, “@JoeSmith gave a terrific presentation on retail security at today’s Chamber meeting”) Your goal: to get known and seen as a friend.
+Mention them if appropriate in your own social media posts (for example, “@JoeSmith gave a terrific presentation on retail security at today’s Chamber meeting”).
+Your goal: to get known and seen as a friend.
 Selling is a lot easier when you sell to people who feel like they know you.